OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers.md

 navOrder: 60
 ---

-Workers are only utilised during the execution of a Deployment Process - which means they need to be able to handle high workloads intermittently, but remain idle otherwise.
+Workers are only utilized during the execution of a Deployment Process - which means they need to be able to handle high workloads intermittently, but remain idle otherwise.

-Workers installed on virtual or physical machines will require minimal resources during quiet times, meaning the machine is underutilised for a majority of its life.
+Workers installed on virtual or physical machines will require minimal resources during quiet times, meaning the machine is under-utilized for a majority of its life.

-This issue goes away when using the Kubernetes Worker - a worker whiich can be installed in a Kuberentes Cluster, and make use of the cluster's ability to add/remove hardware resources as workloads fluctuate.
+This issue goes away when using the Kubernetes Worker - a worker which can be installed in a Kubernetes Cluster, and make use of the cluster's ability to add/remove hardware resources as workloads fluctuate.

 For all intents and purposes, the Kubernetes Worker _is_ a standard Octopus Worker, but brings with it unique Kubernetes capabilities